Here’s everything you need to know for the November 8, 2022 election in Fresno County.

 Vote by Mail (VBM)

 Be sure to sign the return envelope.
 Your signature must appear similar to the original signature on your voter registration form.
 A Vote-by-Mail ballot without your signature will not be counted.
-Your Vote-by-Mail ballot can be returned by mail, dropped off at any Vote Center, or deposited in a ballot drop off box.
+Your Vote-by-Mail ballot can be returned by mail, dropped off at any polling place, your county election official’s office, or a ballot drop off box.
+Return your Vote-by-Mail ballot by November 8.
 Click here for more on VBM.

 Vote In Person

-County Website: co.fresno.ca.us/departments/county-clerk-registrar-of-voters
+County Website: https://www.co.fresno.ca.us/departments/county-clerk-registrar-of-voters

-Check Your Registration: couragecaliforniainstitute.org/voter-tools
+Check Your Registration: https://couragecaliforniainstitute.org/voter-tools/

-Track Your Ballot: couragecaliforniainstitute.org/#track
+Track Your Ballot: https://couragecaliforniainstitute.org/#track